yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/local-ssd/gke.md

 ## 1. Create a gcloud cluster

 Each cluster brings up 3 nodes each of the type `n1-standard-1` for the Kubernetes masters.
 You can directly create a cluster with the desired machine type using the `--machine-type` option.
-In thie example we are going to create a node-pool with `n1-standard-8` type nodes for the Yugabyte universe.
+In thie example we are going to create a node-pool with `n1-standard-8` type nodes for the YugabyteDB universe.

 - Choose the zone